emlid/emlid-docs/docs/reach/rs2/reachview/logging.md

 This tutorial shows how to record logs for Data Analysis and Post-Processing Kinematic (PPK) and how to download them from Reach to your computer.

 !!! tip ""
-	To learn more about PPK check [this article](../../tutorials/ppk-introduction).
+	To learn more about PPK check [our introduction to post-processed kinematics](../../tutorials/ppk-introduction).

 ##Log split period